St Patrick's Cathedral, Armagh (Roman Catholic): Restoration and renewal: The cathedral of Cardinal Brady

 Although the decorative style of the cathedral was thus significantly changed in 1982, the building itself had not undergone any major structural works since the replacement of the aisle roofs in 1904.
 By 2002, the necessity for major structural repairs to the building had become obvious.
 As a result of the construction methods of the walls and wear to the roof, damp had damaged much of the mosaic and the painted decorations had been dulled with smoke and dust.
 A great deal of the external stonework had perished and the twin spired towers had become unstable.
 A Diocesan committee charged with overseeing these major structural works to secure the building decided that the time was also ripe for reviewing the much criticised sanctuary.
 The firm of Rooney & McConville was commissioned to redesign the sanctuary area.
 McCormick's vilified fittings were removed in their entirety and the sanctuary area was re-floored with Italian porcelain tiles from Armatile mimicking the inlaid marble floor of 1904 which had survived, largely intact, under McCormick's granite podium.
 A new altar and ambo of Tunisian limestone were installed.
 The altar was inspired by early-Irish crosses and has imagery of Christ (Crucified, Risen, Return in Glory), flanked by Apostles, on three sides.
 The fourth side visible from the main body of the Church shows Our Lord with four Irish saints: St. Patrick, St. Malachy, St. Brigid and St. Oliver Plunkett.
-Two pairs of brass gates which had survived from the 1899 marble Rood Screen were replicated several times over, welded together, topped with an entirely unconvincing poor quality Gothic cresting and made into a new fully brass screen behind the high altar, restoring a separate Lady Chapel area as the culmination of an ambulatory around the sanctuary area.
+Two pairs of brass gates which had survived from the 1899 marble Rood Screen were replicated several times over, welded together, topped with newly-designed Gothic cresting and made into a new fully brass screen behind the high altar, restoring a separate Lady Chapel area as the culmination of an ambulatory around the sanctuary area.
 The tabernacle was removed to the South transept which was itself screened off with further brass screens and the Cathedra placed on a dais directly behind the new altar.
 An Evangelarium was created in the South tower (now converted to a shop) and the baptistry was restored at the base of the North tower.
 The base of McCarthy's reredos was restored and the 1904 inlaid marbles uncovered.
 By the time of the rededication of the cathedral on 25 May 2003, more than £6,000,000 had been spent.

 The cathedral today

-The Cathedral parish includes the churches of: St. Patrick' Cathedral, the Church Of St Malachy, the Church of St Colmcille at Knockaconey, and the Church of The Immaculate Conception in the Tullysaran District of Armagh.
+The Cathedral parish includes the churches of: St. Patrick' Cathedral, the Church of St Malachy, the Church of St Colmcille at Knockaconey, and the Church of The Immaculate Conception in the Tullysaran District of Armagh.

 Daily Mass is held Monday to Saturday at 10:00am.
-On Sunday, Mass is celebrated at 11:00am & 5:30pm, with a 7:00 pm Vigil Mass on Saturday evening.
+On Sunday, Mass is celebrated at 11:00am, 12:30pm & 5:30pm, with a 6:30pm Vigil Mass on Saturday evening.
 Holy Day Masses are celebrated at 11:00am.
-Confessions are usually heard before the Saturday evening vigil mass.
+Confessions are usually heard before the Saturday evening Vigil Mass.